Tysseract/SBCC-CS105-EX06-IntegerPairs/README.md

 ### Problem Description

-The detailed description of this problem comes from the Programming Exercise P3.8 that is in the book (page 126).
+The detailed description of this problem comes from the Programming Exercise P3.8 that is in the book (page 126, of the _Late Objects_ version).

-You are to write a program that will take one string of four positive integers (e.g. "0 1 1 2") and will test to see if there are two pairs present in the string.
+You are to write a program that will take one string of four positive integers, with each integer separated by white space, (e.g. "0 1 1 2") and will test to see if there are two pairs present in the string.

 Hints: